 Some of renowned cancer specialists of the city are Dr. M. Chandrashekar, Dr. Pragnya Coca, Dr. Vineet Gupta, Dr. Sandeep Nayak, Dr Jayanti S Thumsi, Dr. Vijayasarathy Kothandaraman, Dr. P. P. Bapsy, Dr. Mahesh Rajashekaraiah, Dr. Shabber S Zaveri, Dr. Rajeev L K, Dr. B.K.M Reddy, Dr. Nalini Kilara, Dr. Kudingila Radha Madhava, Dr. Sandeep Jain, Dr. Ravi Thippeswamy, and Dr. Ashish Dixit etc.

-Pancreatic cancer hospitals of Chennai
+Pancreatic cancer hospitals in Chennai

 Chennai has over 24 good cancer specialty hospitals like Apollo Speciality Cancer Hospital, Bharathiraja Speciality Hospital and Research Centre, SIMS Hospitals, MIOT International, Dr. Kamakshi Memorial Hospital, Chennai Meenakshi Multispeciality Hospital, Vijaya Hospital, and Adyar Cancer Institute etc.